HardenedBSD/gitlab-wiki/Home.md

 # About HardenedBSD

-07 Oct 2018: Please note that this document is under active and heavy construction.
-Not all sections are complete.

 HardenedBSD is a fork of FreeBSD, founded in 2014, that implements exploit mitigations and security hardening technologies.
 The primary goal of HardenedBSD is to perform a clean-room re-implementation of